nrgetik/wu-tang/README.md

   humidity)
 * Subtract days with significant precipitation (excludes inconvenient rainfall)
 * Subtract days with significant cloud cover (excludes dreariness)
-* Subtract days with low visibility (excludes fog/smog/other air pollution)
+* Subtract days with low visibility (excludes fog/air pollution)

 Snow fall/cover will not be considered as both should be irrelevant as a consequence of the existing parameters.